oatybiscuit/Node-RED-HA-ForecastSolar-JSONata/README.md

 >[!NOTE]
 > This uses my *personal* interpretation of the returned API data.
 I am not connected in any way with Forecast.Solar or the Home Assistant integration, and there are other interpretations for the details of the data returned from the API.

+>[!CAUTION]
+> This flow has been running on my Home Assistant (Node-RED addon) for two years, and every day I look at the daily graph to see how solar PV is performing against the forecast today, what the forecast looks like for tomorrow, and how it went yesterday.
+It very occasionally fails, but I find it a great tool for visually planning manual interventions for my home energy use.
+I don't use this information in automations as I find the accuracy can be out by more than +/- 20% too often.
+You are welcome to use this code as you wish, but it comes with absolutely no guarantees.

 ## What this Node-RED flow does

 <details>